bogdumi/dileme/README.md

-# dileme
+# Dileme

-Simple Python program to scrape magazine covers
+`dileme.py` is a simple Python program to scrape magazine covers using `BeautifulSoup`.

 ## Install requirements